-Living with your family in normal times can be tricky.
-Take the edge off and get competitive with this family table quiz that got a seal of approval from my own.
+Yep, quizzes are back.
+Get competitive with this ready-to-go family table quiz that got a seal of approval from one of our own.

 If you fancy really turning up the competition a notch why not establish a family table quiz with five rounds of questions that'll definitely get everyone talking.
 I know, because this is the table quiz I gave my family over the Easter weekend.
 Rest assured, we're all still talking to one another.

 It contains five rounds of ten questions, two of general knowledge, one sport, one music and one history and geography round.
 Fancy a go?
 You don't all have to be together, we all video called in and went at our own pace.

 You can play as one big team, as individuals or on teams of two.
 Read the questions out and when you're ready for the answers, click the link at the bottom of each round, this means you can partake too (no cheating!).

 Right, everyone ready?
 Phones away and here we go...

 - The Den launched on RTE in 1986, but who was its first host?

 - "Keep your friends close, but your enemies closer" is a famous quote from which 1974 film?